seahax/devcontainer/README.md

 - Tasks can also be executed manually.
 - Task ordering is configurable (alphabetical by default).

+The init tasks are run inside a (non-interactive) login shell.

 ## ZSH Configuration

 The ZSH configuration for this dev container can be extended from the host and from the project source (ie. the cloned repository).